 - You must select a total of six (6) courses plus two (2) reserve options by the above date. - One of the chosen courses must be English as it is compulsory for WACE graduation requirements. - If there are any issues with your prerequisites, you are required to meet with someone from the Curriculum Office for further counselling.
-Please consult the Course Handbook for more information regarding this. - You may not select more than one VET stand-alone course if you intend to select such a course. - You may not select a Private Study unless you have selected five ATAR courses or a Cert IV option in Year 12 (this will be at the review of the Dean of Studies).
-Private Study is generally not an option for students on a Vocational Education and Training Pathway or students with four ATAR courses and two General courses.
-Please see Mrs Kimberly Eyre if there are valid and verifiable reasons (medical and State or National sporting team) why you would need a Private Study in Year 11 or 12 and you do not meet the above prerequisite to select this option. - Private Study is not an option for Year 11 students unless there are specific and verifiable reasons. - Remember that we have an ATAR Pathway and a Certificate Pathway; you cannot choose both if choosing a Certificate IV.
+Please consult the Course Handbook for more information regarding this. - You may not select more than one VET stand-alone course if you intend to select such a course. - You may not select a Private Study unless you have selected five ATAR courses or UniPrep Private Study is generally not an option for students on a Vocational Education and Training Pathway Please see Mrs Kimberly Eyre if there are valid and verifiable reasons (medical and State or National sporting team) why you would need a Private Study in Year 11 or 12 and you do not meet the above prerequisite to select this option. - Private Study is not an option for Year 11 students unless there are specific and verifiable reasons. - Remember that we have an ATAR Pathway and a Certificate Pathway; you cannot choose both if choosing a Certificate IV.
 Further discussion with Mrs Eyre will be required.